Getting things done and out the way, so you check your to-do’s off your list is the best feeling ever.

 We all have a lot on our plates, all the time, and things we want to accomplish in life.
 And yet, we can’t seem to get the vital things done and out of our way.
 For many, this is a daily battle.

-Procrastination always shows up at the wrong time.
+Procrastination will always show up at the wrong time.

 Let’s dive in and see how we can, once and for all, learn to say no to our dear old buddy, procrastination.